2017 - 2018

 Students must remain continuously enrolled in

-CSC 702 (0 credits) if they are not taking any other courses.
+CSC 701 in Fall, Winter, and Spring quarters if they are not taking any other courses.

 Students must pass two Breadth Exams.
+Exams are administered in the second week of the Spring and Fall Quarters.
+Registration for the exams are due 30 days prior.
 If an exam is unsuccessful, the student is required to retake the Breadth Exam in that same area.
 Students may attempt a Breadth Exam twice.
 If a student fails a Breadth Exam twice, he or she will be dismissed from the program.

 Students must complete a Depth examination in their chosen area of research.
 The Depth Exam must be completed before the Proposal Defense.